People whose ancestors profited from transatlantic slavery and its many related industries

 • There are many wrongs in today’s world that derive from the exploitation of African people and their descendants by Britain and other former colonial powers.
 We believe it’s important to acknowledge this crime against humanity and address its ongoing consequences.
 We wish to support today’s movements seeking apology, dialogue, reconciliation and reparative justice.

 We encourage others who have similarly examined their family history to consider how personal charitable donations, according to their means, can help the futures of people in the Caribbean and Britain.
-But our main purpose is to lend our voices as heirs of those involved in the business of slavery to support campaigns for institutional and national reparative justice.
+But our main purpose is to lend our voices, as the descendants of those involved in the business of slavery, to support campaigns for institutional and national reparative justice.

 • We support the CARICOM nations’ Ten Point Plan for Reparatory Justice.